KomOnni/dotty-native/README.md

     export SCALA_LIB="</PATH/TO/SCALA3LIBRARY>"
     ```

-5. Put your libraries' JAR files in a `lib` folder at the root of the project.
+4. Put your libraries' JAR files in the libmanual folder, put according variables at the start of deps.py and run deps.py.

-    The lib folder already contains the libraries O1 uses as of 24.4.2024.
-    The libraries for O1 were copied from a paused grader container.
+    On O1, put O1Library.jar and O1Scalatest.jar to libmanual folder

+    The script copies the modules libraries, libmanual and downloads the libraries that the grader uses to lib foilder for the following parts.
+The script takes automatically the dependencies used in the grader (grade-o1, https://version.aalto.fi/gitlab/narhij3/grade-o1) from its Dockerfile, so make sure it is also up to date.

+    You have to build O1Library and O1Scalatest on your own.
+O1Library is in o1matsku repo and O1Scalatest in https://version.aalto.fi/gitlab/jsorva/o1scalatest

-6. Make configuration files for native-image.
+5. Make configuration files for native-image.

     This is needed because dotty-native needs to know the used reflections and macros.
 This can be done automatically with a GraalVM java flag.
 This repo includes a script to make configuration files from multiple modules inside a folder which can be used, or then one can do manually.